zowe/zowe-cli/docs/Early Access - Using Global Profile Configuration.md

    The CLI provides a series of prompts.

 2. Respond to the prompts to enter a username and password for a mainframe service such as z/OSMF.
-The `--global` option ensures that your credentials are stored securely on your computer by default.
+The `config init` command ensures that your credentials are stored securely on your computer by default.

    After you respond to the prompts, the following file is added to your local `.zowe` directory:

    - `zowe.config.json` - A global configuration file.
 This is the primary location where your MF service connection details such as host and port are defined.
 Use this configuration file for the following procedures.

+3. Edit the zowe.config.json file to change the name of the LPAR, to supply a value for the host name, and to change the port number if needed.

-3. Issue a Zowe CLI command to test that you can access z/OSMF.
+4. Issue a Zowe CLI command to test that you can access z/OSMF.
 For example, list all data sets under your user ID:

    ```
    zowe zos-files list data-set "MY.DATASET.*"